mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

             entity : a :cpp:class:`MeshEntity` object.

             ids_result : list of integers.
                          The ids of the intersected cells are saved in a list.
                          This is more efficent than using a set and allows a map between the (external) cell and the intersected cell of the mesh.

     .. cpp:function:: void all_intersected_entities(const std::vector<MeshEntity> & entities, uint_set & ids_result) const

-        Compute all id of all cells which are intersects by any entity in the vector entities.
+        Compute all id of all cells which are intersected by any entity in the vector entities.

         *Arguments*